djdyer/ecomm-web-shop/README.md

 ```
 AS a senior engineer working on an e-commerce platform
-I WANT my platform to use Redux to manage global state instead of the Context API
+I WANT my platform to use Redux to manage global state
-SO THAT my website's state management is taken out of the React ecosystem
+SO THAT my website's state management is removed from the React ecosystem
 ```

 <br />